 To determine the source for lunar polar volatiles, it is generally required that isotopic measurements be made of lunar polar material.
-No substantial progress has been made for this goal.
-Understanding the lunar volatile cycle could be addressed by deployment of static, long-lived networks around the poles that monitor the lunar exosphere.
+Since there is no current means of making such measurements from orbit, and since there have been no landed missions to lunar PSRs, there has been no substantial progress made for this goal.
+Understanding the lunar volatile cycle could be investigated by deployment of static, long-lived networks around the poles that monitor the lunar exosphere.
 These could monitor the migration of volatile species to the cold traps in the polar regions.